twrecked/hass-aarlo/README.md

     packet_dump: True
 ```

-This file will built up from a constant trickle of packets from _Arlo_.
-The
+The logs will now include dumps of packets sent by _Arlo_.
+The following
-following expert shows a login confirmation and a subscription check response.
+is an example of a subscription response:

 ```
 {'status': 'connected'}